Contingencyplana/making_friends_0/planning/cavern_charter_template.md

 ## Identity
 - **Cavern Name:** [Name of this workspace, e.g., *making_friends_1*]
 - **Type:** [Planning Workspace | Build/Runtime Workspace]
-- **Deputy Planner:** [Name/role of liaison to Planning Parliament, if any]
+- **Workspace Deputy:** [Name/role of liaison to Planning Parliament, if any]

 ## Round Table
 - Purpose: [One-line purpose of this cavern]
-- Chairs: [List cave leaders who hold a “seat” at this round table]
+- Chairs: [List Cave Captains who hold a “seat” at this round table]

 ## Ring of Caves
 - Entrances (caves):